Bringing Your Web Apps and UI Component Library to Native iOS and Android

 What does that mean exactly?

 Here’s an example.
 Imagine you’re building an interface that involves a button component.
-If you’re building with the native toolkits, you will not be able to use the existing button component in your custom UI library.
+If you’re building with the native toolkits, you will not be able to use the existing button component in your custom UI component library.
 You will have to use Apple’s version of a button for iOS, based on their “Cupertino” design system, or Android’s version of a button if building for Android, which is based on Google’s “Material Design” approach.